The Challenges to Having a Happy Family Life That Airline Pilots Face

-For an unlucky number of pilots, their relationships or marriages end due to one or more of these challenges leading to misunderstandings.
-Some of these can be blamed on the rigors of the job, which is difficult for any non-pilot to comprehend.
-And those that are trying to make a marriage work often spend their time explaining the ins and outs of the pilot career to their significant others left behind, often left alone to deal with the challenges of raising a family.
+For an unlucky number of pilots, their relationships or marriages end due to one or more of the challenges that come with the job.
+And those who are trying to make a partnership work often have to spend a good deal of time explaining the ins and outs of the career to their significant others.
+The details can become sources of contention, and often, spouses feel left out and misunderstood themselves.

-They go to class all day, maybe grab dinner with their new coworkers at night, review notes for an hour or two, go to bed and then repeat the process the next day.
-There is very little time for anything else, leaving family members wondering why their husband or wife all of the sudden checked out.
+Pilots-in-training are expected to learn a huge amount of material in a very short time with little time in between lessons.
+They go to class all day, maybe grab dinner with their fellow trainees at night, review notes for an hour or two, go to bed, and then repeat the process the next day.
+There is very little time for anything else, leaving family members wondering why their husband or wife has checked out all of a sudden.

 After training, a pilot's time home is often brief, and then they'll be off to their reserve location, which means that they have to live near the airport in case they are called upon to fly.
 It is also a temporary situation, fulfilled while the pilot waits to "fly the line" at their regular gig, but that doesn't mean it's not challenging.
-If they're lucky, the reserve base is nearby.
+If they're lucky, the reserve location is nearby.

 On the Line